 \paragraph{Trust (self-reported and behavioral)}

-First, participants responded to the following items so we could collect a \textit{self-reported measure} for trust.
+Participants responded to the following items as self-reported measures of trust:

 \textit{\begin{itemize} \item How much do you trust the AI system?
-(Do not trust it at all / Trust it completely) \item Do you trust that the information provided by this AI system is correct? \item Would you say that you would trust this AI system more than you would trust other humans? \end{itemize}} Second, we also deployed a decision making task to derive a \textit{behavioral measure} of trust.
-Participants engaged in a modified, one-shot Trust Game \cite{berg_trust_1995} to measure their trust in the AI system.
+(Do not trust it at all / Trust it completely) \item Do you trust that the information provided by this AI system is correct? \item Would you say that you would trust this AI system more than you would trust other humans? \end{itemize}}

+We also deployed a decision-making task to derive a behavioral measure of trust.
+Participants played a modified one-shot Trust Game \citep{berg_trust_1995}.

-In this game, the participant acted as the \textbf{investor}, while the AI acted as the \textbf{trustee}.
+In this game, the participant acted as the \textbf{\textit{investor}}, while the AI acted as the \textbf{\textit{trustee}}.
 The AI's response was not predetermined (see Supplementary Information).
-Participants were endowed with an initial capital of 100 points, which would be converted to a monetary bonus at a pre-disclosed rate.
-The participant had to decide what portion of this endowment, $x$, where $x \in [0, 100]$, to send to the AI.
-The amount sent was tripled by the experimenter, meaning the AI received $3x$.
-The participant retained $100 - x$.
-Subsequently, the AI trustee would decide what portion, $y \in [0, 3x]$, to return to the participant.
+Participants received an initial endowment of 100 points, convertible to a monetary bonus at a pre-disclosed rate that varied by country.
+Participants decided what portion of this endowment ($x$, where $x \in [0, 100]$) to send to the AI.
+The amount sent was tripled, so the AI received $3x$.
+Participants retained $100 - x$.
+The AI then decided what portion ($y$, where $y \in [0, 3x]$) to return.
 The participant's final payoff was $(100 - x) + y$.
-The amount sent, $x$, serves as our behavioral measure of trust.
-Participants were informed that the AI's decision-making process was unknown and that the AI, like them, was motivated to maximize points.
+The amount sent ($x$) served as our behavioral measure of trust.
+Participants were informed that the AI's decision-making process was unknown and that the AI was motivated to maximize its own points.